Popular Front for the Liberation of Palestine (PFLP)

 - December 25, 2003 - Suicide bombing at the Geha junction, in which four people were killed and over 20 wounded.

-The PFLP has around 800 members and has limited support among Palestinians in the West Bank and Gaza.
+The PFLP had around 800 members and has limited support among Palestinians in the West Bank and Gaza.
+As of 2014 the US Government characterized the group's strength as "unknown".

 Location/Area of Operation